sidj01sar26/Visit-Italy/README.md

 One can click the "Not Interested" button to hide the city.
 By clicking "Not Interested" on all the cities, the page will display "No Tours Left".
-Also, after this, there will be a refresh button, by clicking that, all the cities will appear on the page again.
+Also, after this, there will be a "Refresh" button, by clicking that, all the cities will appear on the page again.

 This project is built using ReactJs.